MSI-UAN Partnership Program

 Mentoring functions may include, but are not limited to, advising on student activities, organizing joint outreach or professional development functions (if geographically possible), giving pointers on how to navigate the ASBMB’s many UAN opportunities such as travel to the annual meeting, getting chapter funding for science outreach activities, and student participation at the annual undergraduate research competition.
 The MSI-UAN member students will additionally be able to take advantage of many of the research opportunities regularly posted at the ASBMB website.

-To see where a MSI is located near you, visit the U.S. Department of Education published list of Accredited Postsecondary Minority Institutions at: http://www2.ed.gov/about/offices/list/ocr/edlite-minorityinst-list-tab.html.
+To find a MSI near you, visit the U.S. Department of Education published list of Accredited Postsecondary Minority Institutions.